-I’m usually correcting aspects of the painting that need to be changed from my original intention.
-If I’m having a problem with the overall look of the painting, the colors usually need to be adjusted.
-It’s also a balance between being careful and being spontaneous with brush strokes.
+I oftentimes do a lot of modifying, since as the process unfolds it’s difficult to keep my original intention.
+The painting can take on a life of its own which usually works out for the best.
+If I’m having problems with the overall look of the painting, the colors tend to be the problem.
+Completing the painting is also a balance between being careful and being spontaneous with overall style and brush strokes.

 What is your process of planning a show?

-I think of the overall look of the paintings in the space so that the show will be unified and not just a collection of various paintings.
-For the Kingston’s Center Gallery, I try and think of something experimental and more of an installation, separate from the work in the main gallery.
+I think of the overall look and theme of the art in the space so that the show will be unified and not just a collection of various paintings.
+For Kingston’s Center Gallery, I try and think of something experimental in the form of an installation, separate from the work in the main gallery.

 What type of art materials do you use?